LorenzoMella/sksomtm/README.md

-# `sksomtm` - Self-Organizing Maps, Scikit-Learn Style
+# `sksomtm` - A Scikit-Learn-Style package for Self-Organizing Maps

 ## Introduction